All Episodes

 Yeah.

-Well well, Sean, um this this is a really significant problem because this money um, you know, is supposed to be for humanitarian purposes that the the Taliban is not good at governance.
+Well, Sean, this is a really significant problem because this money is supposed to be for humanitarian purposes.

-Um, and of course, we know what the Taliban is using uh that money for to maintain uh its hold on power to build up its military, and the Taliban is also still uh making payments to the Al Qaeda fighters that are present and training in Afghanistan.
+And of course, we know what the Taliban is using that money for to maintain its hold on power, to build up its military.

-And that's about uh the interpreter who saved Joe Biden back in 2007 when his helicopter was forced down.
+And that's about the interpreter who saved Joe Biden back in 2007 when his helicopter was forced down.

 And they got a lot of questions about it.

-And later on, they they took credit.
+And later on, they took credit.

-He's now out of the country, but they took credit for for rescuing him uh publicly.
+But they took credit for rescuing him publicly.

 When in fact, they weren't even aware that he was out of the country until he was at a safe house in Pakistan.

-Um took that family, left all of the other stranded ones who've been evacuated as well, and then flew that interpreter and his family out of the country, and then publicly said it was because of their extensive and uh you know long um you know long planned uh efforts, when in fact that nothing has been further from the truth.
+We talked to the individuals who were running it and took that family, left all of the other stranded ones who had been evacuated as well, and then flew an interpreter and his family out of the country and then publicly said it was because of their extensive and long planned efforts.

-Well, we appreciate the the work you're doing.
+Well, we appreciate the work you're doing.

-Uh America needs to hear it.
+America needs to hear it.

 I can't believe so many people never talk about it.